gnuarmeclipse/gnuarmeclipse.github.io-source/pages/support/forum.md

 The element14 Community Group is actually more than a simple forum, it is also a blog, it can manage polls, calendar events, and many more.

-For common usage, to start a new discussion, use the top right link [Start a discussion](https://www.element14.com/community/discussion/create.jspa?containerID=2436&containerType=700).
+For common usage, to start a new discussion, use the top right link _Start a discussion_.

 ## No support for markdown